Best Budget Audio Interface (Tested & Reviewed for 2026)

 PreSonus Studio 24c

-Focusrite Scarlett Solo 4th Gen angled view
+Focusrite Scarlett Solo 4th Gen audio interface angled view showing gain knobs and controls

 Portable Pro